-Section 18 (2) Licensing Act 2003 - provides that, subject to subsection (3), the authority must grant the application in accordance with the Application subject only to -
+Section 18 (2) Licensing Act 2003 - provides that, subject to Subsection (3), the Authority must grant the Application in accordance with the Application subject only to -

-- (a) Such Conditions as are consistent with the Operating Schedule accompanying the Application, and - (b) Any Conditions which must under section 19, 20 or 21 be included in the Licence. - (3) Where relevant representations are made, the Authority must - (a) hold a hearing to consider them, unless the Authority, the Applicant and each person who has made such representations agree that a hearing is unnecessary; and - (b) having regard to the representations, take such of the steps mentioned in subsection (4) (if any) as it considers necessary for the promotion of the licensing objectives. - (4) The steps are - (a) to grant the Licence subject to - the conditions mentioned in subsection (2)(a) modified to such extent as the authority considers necessary for the promotion of the licensing objectives, and - (ii) any condition which must under section 19,20 or 21 be included in the Licence; - (b) to exclude from the scope of the Licence any of the licensable activities to which the application relates; - (c) to refuse to specify a person in the Licence as the Premises Supervisor; - (d) to reject the Application. - (5) For the purposes of subsection (4)(a)(i) the conditions mentioned in subsection (2)(a) are modified if any of them is altered or omitted or any new condition is added.
+- (a) Such Conditions as are consistent with the Operating Schedule accompanying the Application, and - (b) Any Conditions which must under Section 19, 20 or 21 be included in the Licence. - (3) Where relevant representations are made, the Authority must - (a) hold a Hearing to consider them, unless the Authority, the Applicant and each person who has made such representations agree that a Hearing is unnecessary; and - (b) having regard to the Representations, take such of the steps mentioned in Subsection (4) (if any) as it considers appropriate for the promotion of the Licensing objectives. - (4) The steps are - (a) to grant the Licence subject to - the Conditions mentioned in subsection (2)(a) modified to such extent as the Authority considers appropriate for the promotion of the Licensing objectives, and - (ii) any Condition which must under Section 19, 20 or 21 be included in the Licence; - (b) to exclude from the scope of the Licence any of the Licensable Activities to which the Application relates; - (c) to refuse to specify a person in the Licence as the Premises Supervisor; - (d) to reject the Application. - (5) For the purposes of Subsection (4)(a)(i) the Conditions mentioned in Subsection (2)(a) are modified if any of them is altered or omitted or any new Condition is added. - (6) For the purposes of this Section, "relevant representations" means representations which - (a) are about the likely effect of the grant of the Premises Licence on the promotion of the Licensing Objectives, - (b) meet the requirements of Subsection (7). - (c) if they relate to the identity of the person named in the Application as the proposed Premises Supervisor, meet the requirements of Subsection (9), and - (d) are not excluded representations by virtue of Section 32 (restriction on making representations following issue of Provisional Statement).

-- (6) In this section "relevant representations" means representations which - (a) are about the likely effect of the grant of the application on the promotion of the licensing objectives, and - (b) meet the requirements of subsection (8). - (c) if they relate to the identity of the person named in the Application as the proposed premises supervisor, meet the requirements of subsection (9), and - (d) are not excluded representations by virtue of section 32 (restriction on making representations following issue of provisional statement). - (7) The requirements are - - (a) the representations are made by other persons or responsible authority within the prescribed period; - (b) that they have not been withdrawn; and - (c) in the case of representations made by other persons (who is not also a responsible authority), that they are not, in the opinion of the relevant licensing authority, frivolous or vexatious. - (8) Where the authority determines for the purposes of subsection (7)(c) that any representations are frivolous or vexatious, it must notify the person who made them of the reasons for its determination. - (9) The requirements are that the representations - (a) were made by a Chief Officer of Police for a Police area in which the premises are situated, and - (b) include a statement that, due to the exceptional circumstances of the case, he is satisfied that the designation of the person concerned as the Premises Supervisor under the Premises Licence would undermine the crime prevention objective. - (10) In discharging its duty under subsection (2) or (3)(b), a Licensing Authority may grant a licence under this section subject to different conditions in respect of - - (a) different parts of the premises concerned; - (b) different licensable activities.
+- (7) The requirements of this Subsection are - (a) that the Representations were made by a Responsible Authority or other person within the period prescribed under Section 17 (5) (c) - (b) that they have not been withdrawn; and - (c) in the case of Representations made by a person who is not a Responsible Authority), that they are not, in the opinion of the relevant Licensing Authority, frivolous or vexatious. - (8) Where the Authority determines for the purposes of Subsection (7)(c) that any Representations are frivolous or vexatious, it must notify the person who made them of the reasons for its Determination. - (9) The requirements of this subsection are that the Representations - (a) were made by a Chief Officer of Police for a Police area in which the Premises are situated, and - (b) include a statement that, due to the exceptional circumstances of the case, he is satisfied that the designation of the person concerned as the Premises Supervisor under the Premises Licence would undermine the Crime Prevention objective. - (10) In discharging its duty under Subsection (2) or (3)(b), a Licensing Authority may grant a Licence under this Section subject to different conditions in respect of - - (a) different parts of the premises concerned; - (b) different licensable activities.

-Section 4(2) Licensing Act 2003 - provides that the licensing objectives are:
+Section 4(2) Licensing Act 2003 - provides that the Licensing objectives are: